New York Central 3001: Revenue service

 No. 3001 is the second member of the L-3a class built in October 1940 and was first situated at the Elkhart, Indiana roundhouse.
 It was initially assigned to pull heavy freight trains and troop trains during World War II.
-After the war ended, the locomotive and the other L-3s ran on the mountainous Boston & Albany (B&A) subsidiary, replacing the B&A J-2 Hudsons on pulling the Lake Shore Limited, New England States, and New England Wolverine passenger trains between Boston, Massachusetts and Albany, New York.
-They even hauled NYC's famous 20th Century Limited passenger train and Pacemaker fast-freight train between Croton-Harmon and Buffalo, New York.
-(Note: At Croton-Harmon, steam locomotives were swapped out for electric locomotives to haul the passenger trains down to the Grand Central Terminal in New York City on the Hudson Line.
+After the war ended, the locomotive and the other L-3s ran on the mountainous Boston & Albany (B&A) subsidiary, replacing the B&A J-2 Hudsons on pulling the Lake Shore Limited, New England States, New England Wolverine, and Wolverine passenger trains between Boston, Massachusetts and Albany, New York.
+They even hauled NYC's famed Empire State Express and 20th Century Limited passenger trains between Croton–Harmon and Buffalo, New York.
+This also includes the Pacemaker fast-freight train.
+(Note: At Croton–Harmon, steam locomotives were swapped out for electric locomotives to haul the southbound passenger trains down to the Grand Central Terminal in New York City on the Hudson Line.
+In the northbound direction, the electric locomotives would pull the trains up to Harmon for the steam locomotives to pull.
 Since 1908, steam locomotives were banned within the New York City areas south of the Harlem River due to a series of longer tunnel accidents involving the smoke and steam from the steam locomotives.)

-After the B&A and Harmon-Buffalo lines were completely dieselized in the early 1950s, (Note: Sister locomotive No. 3004 pulled B&A's final steam-powered revenue New England Wolverine passenger train from Boston to Chicago on April 16, 1951.)
-No. 3001 and the L-3s were reassigned to the Big Four region to haul both passenger and freight trains to and from Chicago, Illinois; Columbus, Cincinnati and Cleveland, Ohio; Indianapolis, Indiana; and St. Louis, Missouri.
+After the B&A and Harmon-Buffalo lines were completely dieselized in the early 1950s, (Note: Sister locomotive No. 3004 pulled the final steam-powered revenue B&A passenger train from Boston to Chicago on April 16, 1951.)
+No. 3001 and the L-3s were reassigned to the Big Four region to haul both passenger and freight trains to and from Chicago, Illinois; Bellefontaine, Columbus, Cincinnati and Cleveland, Ohio; Indianapolis, Indiana; and St. Louis, Missouri.
 (Note: In September 1956, sister locomotive No. 3005 was featured in Trains Magazine writer David P. Morgan's The Mohawk that refused to abdicate article, recounting its adventure at Shelby, Ohio in September 1955.)
-No. 3001 was finally retired from NYC's operating locomotive roster in February 1957, just three months before NYC officially ceased steam locomotive operation.
+On January 2, 1957, No. 3001 received fresh bearing components, before it finally retired from NYC's operating locomotive roster in February 1957, just three months before NYC officially ceased steam locomotive operation.